 Uef: "So that they don't hang over our heads."

-Worthless Yellow Rocks: Matches are the most valuable currency on Pluck.
+- Worthless Yellow Rocks: Matches are the most valuable currency on Pluck.
 When Uncle Vova forgets that and uses them to smoke, Wef and B get incredibly distressed.
-Pants of different colours are also in high demand, because they determine your social status.
+Pants of different colors are also in high demand, because they determine your social status.

 - Also subverted with actual money.
 After Gedevan mentions how many matches he can buy on his 50 rubles, Wef tells him to leave the money as he goes to the catapult.